 Moving to a new home ranks right up there among life’s super-stressful events.
 This also holds true for your dog.
 New rooms, unfamiliar smells, a new yard, and a neighborhood of new people and pets. introducing your dog to a new home can all be very exciting — but also overwhelming.
 While you may have the option of chilling out with a glass of red wine or venting to a friend about your stress, your beloved dog, unfortunately, doesn’t have those options.

-Here are some tips for introducing your dog to a new home:
+Here are some tips for how to introduce your dog to a new home:

 Try your best to remain calm during the weeks that you’re packing up your home.
 From gathering packing materials to organizing your moving boxes, there are tons of things to get done.
 If you’re super-stressed your dog will pick up on your emotions and feel uneasy as well.
 If you can stay organized and collected and pack up over time, your dog will feel more at ease during this transition.